marandmart/nodeSequelizeORM/README.md

 # Project details

+Project created to study SQL CRUD through an ORM using NodeJS and Sequelize library.
+The objectives were:

+- Creating a simple NodeJS API with express project applying MVC.
+- Creating a MySQL server through a docker image.
+- Understanding the basics of ORM.
+- Using sequelize to make CRUD operations.

+# Setup

 PORT used to access MySQL: 8000

-# Setup

 - Create a .env file to setup desired port for the node project

 - Create the MySQL server using the Dockerfile

-- Build image
+- Build docker image

 ```
 docker build -t mysql-server -f ./mysql/Dockerfile ./mysql